Kraken VS Gemini: Crypto Exchange Comparison

 Kraken uses a common type of fee schedule that takes a look at the traders’ status as buyers (makers) and sellers (takers) and their trading volume over a course of 30 days.
 Makers enjoy slightly lower fees.

-For example, they have a 0.16% fee if your trading volume doesn’t exceed a $50,000 total for makers, as opposed to a 0.26% fee for takers per trade.
+For example, the maker fee is 0.16% per trade if your trading volume doesn’t exceed a total of $50,000, as opposed to a 0.26% taker fee.
 Upon reaching a total of above $50,000 in trading over the last 30 days, the fees are reduced to 0.14% and 0.24% for maker and taker respectively.

 If you’re in earnest about crypto trading, you won’t have any problems with neither of these crypto exchanges.
 The one caveat is that their website layout might have a serious feel to it in the beginning, especially the Gemini one.
 It features lots of charts and crypto lingo that could seem off-putting for beginners.